Offshore Windenergy

 Offshore wind energy (production of electricity using wind energy turbines situated offshore) plays an important role in the German transition from traditional to renewable energies.
 Stronger and more constant wind speeds make offshore energy production much more efficient than its onshore counterpart.
 The rough sea climate does, however, present a variety of challenges both to the material and to the production quality.

-Transformer Platform - Offshore Wind Farm "Nordergründe" - 2017
+Substation Platform - Offshore Wind Farm "Nordergründe" - 2017

 Due to the limited depth of the water at the site of the offshore wind farm of only two to ten meters, the pictured platform was built upon a monopile foundation piece.